AC power plugs and sockets: British and related types: British three-pin (round) plugs and sockets

 In the early 20th century, A. P. Lundberg & Sons of London manufactured the Tripin earthed plug available in 2.5 A and 5 A models.
 The Tripin is described in a 1911 book dealing with the electrical products of A. P. Lundberg & Sons and its pin configuration appears virtually identical to modern BS 546 plugs.

 The first British standard for domestic three-pin plugs was BS 317 Hand-Shield and Side Entry Pattern Three-Pin Wall Plugs and Sockets (Two Pin and Earth Type) published in 1928.
 This was superseded in 1930 by BS 372 Side-Entry Wall Plugs and Sockets for Domestic Purposes Part II which states that there are only minor alterations from BS 317.
 In 1934, BS 372 Part II was in turn superseded by the first edition of BS 546 Two-Pole and Earthing-Pin Plugs and Socket Outlets.
 BS 546:1934 clause 2 specifies interchangeability with BS 372 Part II which includes the same four plug and socket sizes.
 (BS 372 Part I was a standard for two-pin non-earthed plugs which were never included in BS 546 and which were incompatible due to different pin spacings.)

 Also in 1934 the 10th Edition of the IEE's "Regulations for the Electrical Equipment of Buildings" introduced the requirement for all sockets to have an earth contact.

 Prior to BS 546, British Standards for domestic plugs and sockets included dimensional specifications for the socket contact tubes.
 In BS 546 there are no dimensions for socket contacts, instead they are required to make good contact with the specified plug pins.

 Before the introduction of BS 317, GH Scholes (Wylex) introduced (in 1926) an alternative three-pin plug in three sizes, 5 A, 10 A and 15 A with a round earth pin and rectangular live and neutral pins.
 A fused 13 A version of this continued to be available after the introduction of BS 1363, illustrating that BS 546 was not used exclusively at any time.

 Although still permitted by the UK wiring regulations, BS 546 sockets are no longer used for general purposes.
-Some of the varieties remain in use in other countries and in specialist applications such as stage lighting.
+The type D 2 amp and 5 amp plugs are mainly used for lighting such as table lamps.
+Some of the type D and M varieties remain in use in other countries and in specialist applications in the UK such as stage lighting for the type M.

 When BS 546 was in common use domestically in the UK the standard did not require sockets to be shuttered, although many were.
 The current revision of the standard allows optional shutters similar to those of BS 1363.
 Current UK wiring regulations require socket outlets installed in homes to be shuttered.